Atrocitus: Powers and abilities

 Atrocitus wields a Red Lantern power ring similar to that of a Green Lantern's, except it is powered by rage rather than willpower.
 The full extent of a red power ring's powers has not been revealed, but it is stated in Final Crisis: Rage of the Red Lanterns that the red ring acts as their heart and pumps their rage-tainted blood out of their body through their mouth.
 While initially unable to do so, Atrocitus learned to create red light constructs after observing the other lanterns during the Blackest Night.
 It is also shown that the ring's red energy corrupts the auras of other power rings and burns them away, possibly corrupting the ring beyond the ability of a Lantern to use.
 Unlike the other members of the Red Lantern Corps, whose rings reduce them to being mindless raging beasts, leaving them unable to create and maintain energy constructs as do Green and Blue Lanterns, Atrocitus is in full control of his mental faculties while wearing his ring and may not be affected in the same manner.
 However, the Red Lantern's corruptive energy can be overcome and purified by the Blue Lantern's energies.
 Atrocitus can deliberately override the corruptive influence of the red energy on his followers by using his magic, but never chooses to do so.

 Atrocitus possesses superhuman strength and durability; strong enough to toss a 14+ ton construction digger and durable enough to withstand knife attacks.

 Atrocitus' association with the Empire of Tears granted him a great deal of shamanistic magic, which he used to forge the Red Lantern rings and divine the location of William Hand.

 Atrocitus is highly intelligent, able to construct the energy-draining device later used by Black Hand from simple gun and computer parts.
 Before the Manhunters destroyed sector 666, Atrocitus was a psychologist.

 Other versions

-Flashpoint

-In the alternate timeline of the "Flashpoint" storyline, dialogue states that Atrocitus, though still a Red Lantern, succeeded in killing William Hand, unleashing Nekron and the Black Lanterns.
-For this, Atrocitus was captured and crucified on planet Ysmault.
-Atrocitus is later visited by Sinestro (still a Green Lantern in this timeline), who had hoped to understand the meaning of the "Flashpoint".
-Atrocitus tells the "Flashpoint" prophecy is a moment when all of history will be changed and the "Flash" who changed history and use his power to reset the universe to what he believes it should be.
-Sinestro killed him after what Atrocitus told him.
+An alternate universe incarnation of Atrocitus appears in Flashpoint.
+This version initiated the Blackest Night by killing Black Hand and was subsequently imprisoned on Ysmault before being killed by Sinestro.